 Larger stratas typically delegate the day-to-day

 Many large developments hire a property manager.
 This person takes care of the day-to-day dealings of the strata.
-They also arrange the meetings and maintain the financials.
+They also arrange the meetings and maintain the finances.

 As an owner, you must help to pay for the strata’s common expenses.
 The strata covers its upkeep by charging monthly strata fees.